axelerant/testimonials-widget/readme.txt

 All users can see and use the testimonials system.
 However, only users with `edit_others_posts` ability get to set author or edit other author's testimonials.

 = 18.
-How do I put the title on a separate line? =
+How do I put the title or location on a separate line? =

 In CSS put the following.

 `
+.testimonialswidget_testimonial .testimonialswidget_join_location,
 .testimonialswidget_testimonial .testimonialswidget_join_title {
 	display: none;
 }

+.testimonialswidget_testimonial .testimonialswidget_location,
 .testimonialswidget_testimonial .testimonialswidget_title {
 	display: block;
 }